 Timeline

-The restoration project began in 2021 and is scheduled for completion in the spring of 2024.
+The restoration project began in 2021 and was completed in the summer of 2024.

 Cost